 TOMMASO GUICCIARDINI / INFN / SCIENCE PHOTO LIBRARY TOMMASO GUICCIARDINI / INFN / SCIENCE PHOTO LIBRARY

-The Gran Sasso massif, Italy, under which lies the world's largest underground laboratory for the study of subatomic particles from astrophysical sources.
-The main experiments involve the detection of neutrinos emitted by the Sun and supernovae explosions, high-energy particles in the cosmic rays, and magnetic monopoles.
-The laboratory lies under 1400m of rock which provides a shielding effect equivalent to 3500m of water.
-This does not affect the flux of neutrinos but stops the low energy particles in the cosmic rays, thereby improving detection of the highly energetic ones.
+One of the service tunnels leading to the Gran Sasso Laboratory, Italy, the largest underground laboratory in the world.
+It is aimed at studying the properties of sub-nuclear particles in astrophysical situations.
+The main experiments involve the detection of neutrinos, emitted by the Sun and supernovae explosions, highly energetic particles in the cosmic rays and magnetic monopoles (never seen so far).
+The laboratory lies under 1400m of rock which provides a shield equivalent to 3500m of water.
+This does not affect the flux of neutrinos but stops the low-energy particles in the cosmic rays.

 Model release not required.
 Property release not required.